 8. Try new and different positions in bed

-Everyone has the right to explore, express and experiment with what arouses, excites and satisfies them.
+Everyone has the right to explore, express, and experiment with what arouses, excites, and satisfies them.
 This is essential for building a fulfilling relationship.
 It is not just about the positions you enjoy but also about the ones you want to experiment with.
-Don’t limit yourself, based on past experiences and be open to new things.
-Trust me, self confidence is the key.
+Don’t limit yourself, based on past experiences, and be open to new things.
+Trust us, self-confidence is the key.

-Exploring new positions also matters more when your partner is dealing with certain issues such as arthritis, or if your boyfriend/husband is dealing with erectile dysfunction.
-Don’t worry, erectile dysfunction is estimated to be experienced by 19.3% of the population, according to research.
+Exploring new positions becomes even more important if you or your partner is dealing with certain health issues.
+For instance, if your boyfriend/husband is dealing with erectile dysfunction or sexual performance anxiety, being open to experimenting in bed could be your answer to how to please a man in bed.
 Certain positions may help them perform better.
-You can be better in bed by simply being more experimental in bed.
+Likewise, men can be better in bed by trying out positions that are more pleasurable for their partners.

 9. Explore yours and your partner’s erogenous zones